jmuehlig/perf-cpp/docs/sampling.md

 ## Precision
 Due to deeply pipelined processors, samples might not be precise, i.e., a sample might contain an instruction pointer or memory address that did not generate the overflow (&rarr; see [a blogpost on easyperf.net](https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf) and [the perf documentation](https://man7.org/linux/man-pages/man2/perf_event_open.2.html)).
-You can request a specific amount if skid through for each trigger, for example,
+You can request a specific amount of skid for each trigger, for example,

 ```cpp
 sampler.trigger("cycles", perf::Precision::AllowArbitrarySkid);